kairitanaka/gibby/README.md

 # gibby_motifFinding

-`gibby_run` is a Python package designed to process genomic data, extract peak sequences, and compute Position Weight Matrices (PWMs).
+`gibby_run` is a Python package designed to process genomic data, extract peak sequences, compute Position Weight Matrices (PWMs), and compare scores in order to converge to the best pattern.
 This tool is particularly useful for motif finding and other genomic analyses.

+## Input
+It takes a HOMER peaks.txt or a bed peak file.
+The output will be a motif logo in the directory you run it in!

 ## Features